-Creating a custom adapter
+Creating custom adapters

 What is an adapter

-An adapter is essentially a class that fetches and parses your data and returns it in a format JBrowse understands.
+An adapter is a class that fetches and parses your data and returns it in a format JBrowse understands.

 Skeleton of a feature adapter